nav9/iRest/README.md

-This program is under construction, but can still be used.
+This program is under construction (and the documentation a bit messy), but iRest can still be used.
+If you'd like to contribute to this project, please let me know.

 ![Alt text](gallery/iRest_GUI.png?raw=true "The iRest GUI")